davidgasquez/handbook/content/communications.md

   - **Be consistent**.
   - **Add rhythm**.
 Vary the sentence length to break the monotony.
 - [Style is a small part of writing well.
 Most of writing is thinking clearly.](https://www.julian.com/guide/write/intro) The act of simply putting a thought into words makes it immediately obvious to you if you really understand it or not, and if not, where your blind spots are.
-- Have solid Schemas.
+- Have solid schemas.
+List the points you want to make in a logical order.
 This allows you to remove the clutter and avoid confusion:
   - Define a clear thesis.
   - Support your thesis with arguments.
   - Declare and reject the antithesis.